Cabinet Office (Spain): Responsibilities

-It is also responsible for the security of the Government members and their families, protocol, human resources and Government healthcare, although this duties are carried out by the Secretary-General.
+It is also responsible for the security of the Prime Minister and the Minister of the Presidency and their families, protocol, human resources and Government healthcare, although this duties are carried out by the Secretary-General of the Prime Minister's Office.

 History

 The Cabinet was created for the first time in 1976, with the arrival of Adolfo Suárez to the premiership.
 Despite having been created in 1976, the Cabinet Office wasn't officially regulated until September 1978.
 The Royal Decree was very short and it only said that the Cabinet was and advisory body to the Prime Minister with the functions that the Primer would like to grant to it.

 With prime minister Felipe González the Cabinet Office grow up establishing new departments and functions like knowing the ministerial departments plans.
 Moreover, at this time the Secretary of State for Relations with the Cortes and the Office of the Spokesperson of the Government depended it from the Cabinet Office.

 Prime minister José María Aznar elevated the rank of the Cabinet Office from Undersecretariat to Secretariat of State and continued boosting the Cabinet.
 Prime minister José Luis Rodrígez Zapatero didn't made many changes, with the exception of the creation of the Economic Office.

 It was during the premiership of Mariano Rajoy when the Cabinet Office was granted with the powers that it has today.
 Most of the current departments were created at that time and in 2012 it granted the Cabinet responsibilities over national security by creating the Department of Homeland Security and granting the Deputy Chief of Staff the direction of the department.
-With Rajoy the Cabinet Office also received responsibilities over the Government communication policy by asumming the Secretariat of State for Press.
+With Rajoy the Cabinet Office also received responsibilities over the Government communication policy by assuming the Secretariat of State for Press.

 Prime minister Pedro Sánchez suppressed the Economic Office in 2018 and created in its place the Department for Economic Affairs.
 He also boosted the international matters by creating the General Secretariat for International Affairs, European Union, G20 and Global Security with rank of Undersecretariat in replace of the Department for International Affairs, that had rank of Directorate-General.
-Finally, he gave more autonomy to the Department of Homeland Security by separating the offices of Deputy Chief of Staff and Director of the Homeland Security Department in two different officials.
+Finally, he gave more autonomy to the Department of National Security by separating the offices of Deputy Chief of Staff and Director of the Homeland Security Department in two different officials.